Internet Protocol television: Hybrid IPTV

 From a pay-TV operator's perspective, a hybrid IPTV set-top box gives them greater long-term flexibility to deploy new services and applications as and when consumers require, most often without the need to upgrade equipment or for a technician to visit and reconfigure or swap out the device.
 This reduces the cost of launching new services, increases speed to market and limits disruption for consumers.

 The Hybrid Broadcast Broadband TV (HbbTV) consortium of industry companies the establishment of an open European standard for hybrid set-top boxes for the reception of broadcast and broadband digital TV and multimedia applications with a single user interface.
 These trends led to the development of Hybrid Broadcast Broadband TV set-top boxes that included both a broadcast tuner and an Internet connection – usually via an Ethernet port.
 The first commercially available hybrid IPTV set-top box was developed by Advanced Digital Broadcast, a developer of digital television hardware and software, in 2005.
 The platform was developed for Spanish pay TV operator Telefonica, and used as part of its Movistar TV service, launched to subscribers at the end of 2005.

 An alternative approach is the IPTV version of the Headend in the Sky cable TV solution.
 Here, multiple TV channels are distributed via satellite to the ISP or IPTV provider's point of presence (POP) for IP-encapsulated distribution to individual subscribers as required by each subscriber.
-This can provide a huge selection of channels to subscribers without overburdening incoming Internet to the POP, and enables an IPTV service to be offered to small or remote operators outside the reach of terrestrial high-speed WAN connection.
+This can provide a huge selection of channels to subscribers without overburdening the incoming Internet to the POP, and enables an IPTV service to be offered to small or remote operators outside the reach of terrestrial high-speed WAN connection.
 An example is a network combining fibre and satellite distribution via an SES New Skies satellite of 95 channels to Latin America and the Caribbean, operated by IPTV Americas.

 Advantages

 The Internet protocol-based platform offers significant advantages, including the ability to integrate television with other IP-based services like high-speed Internet access and VoIP.

 A switched IP network also allows for the delivery of significantly more content and functionality.
 In a typical TV or satellite network, using broadcast video technology, all the content constantly flows downstream to each customer, and the customer switches the content at the set-top box.
 The customer can select from as many choices as the telecomms, cable or satellite company can stuff into the pipe flowing into the home.
 A switched IP network works differently.
-Content remains in the network, and only the content the customer selects is sent into the customer's home.
+Content remains in the network, and only the content the customer selects is sent to the customer's home.
 That frees up bandwidth, and the customer's choice is less restricted by the size of the pipe into the home.